RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

   https://github.com/surge-synthesizer/clap-saw-demo/blob/main/src/clap-saw-demo.h#L91
   https://github.com/surge-synthesizer/clap-saw-demo/blob/main/src/clap-saw-demo.h#L355
   That seems a bit like overkill to me.
 A std::unordered_map is already a (moderately) complex data structure.
-I don't really want to pull that kind of complexity in just to handle the humble parameter ids.
+I don't really want to pull in that kind of complexity just to handle the humble parameter ids.

-- Alternatively, one could just store the ids in a unordered array and use a linear search for each parameter lookup by id. that would imply a O(N) lookup cost which is probably not acceptable especially when a lot of automation is going on and/or there are a lot of parameters.
+- Alternatively, one could just store the ids in a unordered array and use a linear search for each parameter lookup by id.
+That would imply a O(N) lookup cost which is probably not acceptable especially when a lot of automation is going on and/or there are a lot of parameters.
 Perhaps one could sort them and then use binary search with O(log(N)) lookup cost - but that seems too complicated as well.